vicenteneto/online-judge-solutions/README.md

 # online-judge-solutions

-Here are my solutions for problems that I've solved.
+Here you will find solutions for problems that I've solved.
 Almost all of them in Python, but you can find some solution in C++ or Java.

 ## Table of contents